Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Map/ApplyScheduledUpdates/readme.md

 ## Offline data

 This sample uses a mobile map package, which can be found on [ArcGIS Online](https://arcgisruntime.maps.arcgis.com/home/item.html?id=740b663bff5e4198b9b6674af93f638a).

+The `DataManager` class is used download data from an ArcGIS Online portal item to the local application data folder.
+Most samples use a call from the sample viewer code to download the data before starting the sample.
+The data is not re-downloaded if the sample is opened again.
+This sample uses `DataManager` to delete the mobile map package data (if present) and download it again.
+Applying updates to the map package changes the offline data, so that data must be refreshed every time this sample is opened.

 ## About the data